peeb/django-mollie-ideal/README.rst

 Payment processing is handled by 2 separate instance methods on ``MollieIdealPayment`` - ``get_order_url()`` and ``is_paid()``.
 These are analogous to the "fetch" and "check" steps respectively, as described in the Mollie API.

-The list of supported banks is fetched dynamically every time an instance of your payment class is created.
-Future release of ``django-mollie-ideal`` may handle this with locally-stored xml files.

 Forms
 =====